Got questions?

 Is there internet available?

-Wifi available in the main building.
+Wifi is available in the main building.
 There is also a desktop computer and printer available to students on the 3rd floor of the main building.

 What is the student dorm like?